coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ------------

-Loadpaths are preferably managed using Coq command line options (see Section :ref:`libraries-and-filesystem`) but there remain vernacular commands to manage them for practical purposes.
-Such commands are only meant to be issued in the toplevel, and using them in source files is discouraged.
+Loadpaths are preferably managed using Coq command line options (see Section :ref:`libraries-and-filesystem`), but there are also commands to manage them within Coq.
+These commands are only meant to be issued in the toplevel, and using them in source files is discouraged.